microsoft/pai/docs/user_group_management.md

 #### Delete a group

-- Use webportal or [delete group api](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/microsoft/pai/master/src/rest-server/docs/swagger.yaml#operation/deleteGroup) to remove a group from a cluster, the users in this group will be updated.
+- Use [delete group api](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/microsoft/pai/master/src/rest-server/docs/swagger.yaml#operation/deleteGroup) to remove a group from a cluster, the users in this group will be updated.

 ### Storage management